 UT Southwestern's Center for Autophagy Research uses state-of-the-art genetic, biochemical, and cell biological approaches to understand the central role that autophagy, a lysosomal degradation pathway, plays in physiology and human disease.
 The Center provides a stimulating scientific environment for investigators with diverse areas of expertise to discover the mechanisms by which autophagy functions in development, tissue homeostasis, innate immunity, metabolism, neurodegenerative diseases, aging, and cancer biology.

 Hypothalamic Research Center

-O'Brien Kidney Research Center
+George M. O’Brien Kidney Research Core Center

 The O'Brien Kidney Research Center, under the Division of Nephrology, supports research in the areas of kidney development and genetics, renal physiology, and chronic kidney disease that is conducted at UT Southwestern, neighboring institutions in North Texas, and the greater nephrology community in the U.S. and worldwide.

-Pak Center for Mineral Metabolism
+Charles and Jane Pak Center for Mineral Metabolism and Clinical Research

 Touchstone Diabetes Center

 The Touchstone Diabetes Center, under the Division of Endocrinology, is devoted to the study of the cells and tissues that are either contributing to or are affected by diabetes and its co-morbidities.